Xodeum/meme-website/README.md

 # meme-website
-learned how to create margin, border and other properties
+learned how to create margin, border and other properties via html.